roberto-triumph/triumph4php/docs/new-user-wizard.md

 	to determine which files contain PHP, SQL, and CSS source code.
 You can change the file extensions if desired.

-	Each input can contain 1 or more wilcard strings.
+	Each input can contain 1 or more wild card strings.

-	The allowed wildcard characters are:
+	The allowed wild card characters are:

 	* \* : Will match on zero or more characters
 	* ? : Will match on zero or one character
-	* 	; : Separator among multiple wildcards
+	* 	; : Separator among multiple wild cards

 	For example, the value `"*.php;*.phtml` will match files with the extension .php or the